 The car task featured a Polaris RANGER XP 900 vehicle (see Fig. 23), which the robot had to drive and exit.
 Since we did not have access to the car before the competition, we had only a few days at the Fairplex competition venue to determine how to fit the robot into the car and to design an appropriate egress motion.
 Even though the car task was the last we considered during the mechanical design, our base proved to be flexible enough to fit the robot in the car.
 We extended the gas pedal with a small lever to enable Momaro to push it with its front right leg.
 The steering wheel was fitted with two parallel wooden bars to enable Momaro to turn the wheel without grasping it by placing its fully opened gripper between the bars.
 Our driving operator only had few trial runs before the actual competition.
-In addition, the car engine could not be turned on during these trial runs, so the actual behavior of the car under engine power could not the preparation day and the two competition days.
+In addition, the car engine could not be turned on during these trial runs, so the actual behavior of the car under engine power could not be tested and trained.
+Despite these limitations, we completed the car task successfully and efficiently on the preparation day and the two competition days.
 We conclude that our operator interface for driving (see Section 7.5) is intuitive enough to allow operation with very minimal training.
 In particular, the right hand image (see Fig. 20) was very helpful for keeping the appropriate distance to the obstacles.